RyanSnodgrass/kevy_additive_function_with_primes/README.md

 Implementation
 ==========
 ###Switch Between `secret()` Functions
-In my program the `secret()` function is in a seperate file appropriately labeled `secret_function.rb`.
+In my program the `secret()` function is in a separate file appropriately labeled `secret_function.rb`.
 There are actually 2 functions in that file.
 One is a perfectly linear additive function and the other is not.
 Both are very simple `y = mx + b` slope-intercept algebra functions.
 To call either one you need to rewrite your copy of `additive_prime.rb` and where it says `secret()` change to `so_totally_not_secret()` in the `check_if_additive` method.

 ####Development
 For my part a lot of my work was cut out for me.
 Ruby comes with built-in support for prime number finding and factoring.
 That saved me a lot of time.

 Early versions of the program had nested while statements building prime number combinations.
 Basic math says `1 + 2` is the same thing as `2 + 1`.
-So if I were to check if `f(x+y) == f(x) + f(y)`, it didnt matter which order the digits went in.
+So if I were to check if `f(x+y) == f(x) + f(y)`, it didn't matter which order the digits went in.
 For that reason I didn't want to waste memory brute-force checking each combination over and over.

 For example I didn't want
 ```ruby